-The Edge Collider__An invisible shape that is used to handle physical collisions for an object.
+The Edge ColliderAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

-|Is Trigger||Tick this box if you want the Collider to behave as a trigger.|
+|Is Trigger||Enable this property to make the Collider behave as a trigger.|

-|Edge Radius||Controls a radius around edges, so that vertices are circular.
+|Edge Radius||Set a value that forms a radius around the edge of the Collider.
 This results in a larger Collider 2D with rounded convex corners.
-The default value for this setting is 0 (no radius).|
+The default value is 0 (no radius).|

 |Points||Non-editable information about the complexity of the generated collider.|